European Space Agency: First science missions

-ESA launched its first major scientific mission in 1975, Cos-B, a satelite monitoring gamma-ray emissions in the universe, which was first worked on by ESRO.
+ESA launched its first major scientific mission in 1975, Cos-B, a satellite monitoring gamma-ray emissions in the universe, which was first worked on by ESRO.
 ESA collaborated with NASA on the International Ultraviolet Explorer (IUE), the world's first high-orbit telescope, which was launched in 1978 and operated successfully for 18 years.
 A number of successful Earth-orbit projects followed, and in 1986 ESA began Giotto, its first deep-space mission, to study the comets Halley and Grigg–Skjellerup.
 Hipparcos, a star-mapping mission, was launched in 1989 and in the 1990s SOHO, Ulysses, and the Hubble Space Telescope were all jointly carried out with NASA.
 Later scientific missions in cooperation with NASA include the Cassini–Huygens space probe, to which the ESA contributed by building the Titan landing module Huygens.

 First launch vehicles

 As the successor of ELDO, the ESA has also constructed rockets for scientific and commercial payloads.
 Ariane 1, launched in 1979, carried mostly commercial payloads into orbit from 1984 onward.
 The next two versions of the Ariane rocket family were intermediate stages in the development of a more advanced launch system, the Ariane 4, which operated between 1988 and 2003 and established the ESA as the world leader in commercial space launches in the 1990s.
 Although the succeeding Ariane 5 experienced a failure on its first flight in 1996, it has since firmly established itself within the heavily competitive commercial space launch market with 112 successful launches until 2023.
-In 1998, ESA started developing the small-lift launch vehicle Vega, which has since flown 22 times between 2012 and 2024.
+In 1998, ESA started developing the small-lift launch vehicle Vega.

+First astronauts

+Astronauts from the future ESA member states have been joining Soviet space missions since 1978.
+The first ESA astronaut to fly to space was Ulf Merbold who joined the STS-9 mission of the American Space Shuttle in 1983, that carried the first European-built Spacelab laboratory module.
+The experience gained during the Spacelab programme was later instrumental in developing the International Space Station (ISS).
+Since then, ESA astronauts have been joining Space Shuttle flights, as well as Russian Soyuz flights to the Mir space station.
+During the 1980s and 1990s, ESA was considering developing its own crewed spacecraft Hermes and a small space station Columbus MTFF.
+These plans were later abandoned and instead, ESA joined the ISS programme with Columbus being repurposed as one of the station's laboratory modules and ESA astronauts flying to the station on American and Russian spacecraft.